Ruhollah Khomeini: Opposition to capitulation

 On 26 October 1964, Khomeini denounced both the Shah and the United States.
-This time it was in response to the "capitulations" or diplomatic immunity granted by the Shah to American military personnel in Iran.Shirley, Know Thine Enemy (1997), p.
-207. What Khomeini labeled a capitulation law, was in fact a "status-of-forces agreement", stipulating that U.S. servicemen facing criminal charges stemming from a deployment in Iran, were to be tried before a U.S. court martial, not an Iranian court.
+This time it was in response to the "capitulations" or diplomatic immunity granted by the Shah to American military personnel in Iran.
+What Khomeini labeled a capitulation law was in fact a "Status of forces agreement", stipulating that U.S. servicemen facing criminal charges stemming from a deployment in Iran were to be tried before a U.S. court martial, not an Iranian court.
 Khomeini was arrested in November 1964 and held for half a year.
 Upon his release, Khomeini was brought before Prime Minister Hassan Ali Mansur, who tried to convince him to apologize for his harsh rhetoric and going forward, cease his opposition to the Shah and his government.
 When Khomeini refused, Mansur slapped him in the face in a fit of rage.
 Two months later, Mansur was assassinated on his way to parliament.
 Four members of the Fadayan-e Islam, a Shia militia sympathetic to Khomeini, were later executed for the murder.